How to Structure Transactions That Won’t Increase Property Taxes

 USING THE PROPORTIONAL INTEREST EXCLUSION TO AVOID REASSESSMENT

 - Whereas the Legal Entity Exclusion prevents reassessment in transfers between legal entities, the Proportionate Interest Transfer Exclusion is the ONLY exclusion that can avoid reassessment for transfers to or from an individual to a legal entity.
 So long as the individuals and the legal entity have the same proportional ownership interests, the real property will not be reassessed when transferred to or from the entity or the individual.
 A and B can transfer property owned by them 50/50 to an LLC owned by them 50/50 without reassessment.
 Mom, Dad and Son owning real property 40%, 40% and 20% can also transfer the real property to an LLC in which the Mom, Dad and Son have the same proportionate interests.

-- ADVICE: To avoid property tax reassessment, do not transfer real property from individuals to a legal entity unless the individuals have the same proportionate interest in the legal entity as they did in the real property.
+- ACTION TO CONSIDER: To avoid property tax reassessment, do not transfer real property from individuals to a legal entity unless the individuals have the same proportionate interest in the legal entity as they did in the real property.
 No exclusion will apply if Mom and Dad as 100% owners transfer real property to an LLC owned 45% Mom, 45% Dad and 10% Son.
 Instead, Mom and Dad should first transfer a 10% interest in the real property to Son (qualifies for Parent-Child Exclusion), and then transfer the property to the LLC owned 45% Mom, 45% Dad and 10% Son.
 Caution: The step transaction doctrine may apply and the property could be reassessed if the Parent-Child Exclusion did not apply in the above example.

 USING THE ORIGINAL TRANSFEROR RULE TO DELAY REASSESSMENT